The Academic Course: Intercultural Negotiation and Mediation

 The centerpiece of the program is the three-credit course entitled Intercultural Negotiation and Mediation.
 There are no prerequisites.
-The academic course will be graded on a Pass/C-/Fail scale.
+The academic course will be graded on a Pass/C/Fail scale.
 A passing grade necessarily means that a student received a grade of C or better.
-There will be a brief final examination beginning at noon on Saturday, August 3.
-Arrangements will be made to administer the final examination on Friday, August 2, if a participant's travel arrangements conflict with the August 3 examination time and date.
+There will be a brief final examination beginning at noon on Saturday, August 12.
+Arrangements will be made to administer the final examination on Friday, August 11, if a participant's travel arrangements conflict with the regular exam time and date.

-The course focuses on negotiation during the first week of the program (July 22-26) and mediation in the second week (July 29-August 2).
+The course focuses on negotiation during the first week of the program (July 31 - August 4) and mediation in the second week (August 7 - 11).
 Classes are generally scheduled from 10 a.m. to 3:30 p.m. with regular breaks during the day and a 90 minute break for lunch.

 Substantive lectures on negotiation and mediation theory and practice are presented to all of the students in a large lecture room.
 However, most of the course is conducted in a workshop setting with role-play exercises done in small groups with a maximum of 24 students and two or three faculty members.
 Students are assigned to the small sections by nationality so that each exercise is conducted by participants from different countries.
 The lectures and small section sessions will provide the standard training in both the theory and basic skills of negotiation and mediation.

-Note: Tulane students who take this course may not take Dean Jackson's Mediation course or Professor Barron's Negotiation & Mediation Advocacy course.
+Note: Tulane students who take this course may not take Professor Feldman's Negotiation & Mediation Advocacy courses on campus.

 The Berlin Program counts towards the completion of the Skills Training Requirement for Tulane JD students, as well as for the Sports Law Certificate.